What does 0% intro APR mean on a credit card and how does it work?

 The 0% intro APR may not apply to all transactions

 Not every activity on your credit card is categorized the same way.
 It’s possible to have different interest rates on the same credit card, despite a 0% intro APR on purchases or balance transfers.
-Here's how the 0% intro APR offer works for different kinds of credit card transactions:
+Here's how the 0% intro APR offer may work for different kinds of credit card transactions:

 Purchase APR:

-Purchase APR is the interest rate for new purchases made on the card.
-This might be covered under your 0% intro APR offer depending on the details of the offer.
+Purchase APR is the interest rate for purchases made on the card.
+A 0% intro APR may apply to new purchases.

 Balance transfer APR:

-Balance transfer APR is the interest rate for debts moved to your credit card account from another credit card.
+Balance transfer APR is the interest rate for debts moved to your credit card account from another credit card or other lender.
 Balance transfers must be approved by the card issuer and often come with a balance transfer fee.
-However, credit cards with a 0% intro APR often offer that rate on balance transfers for a significant period.
-This gives you a longer window to strategically pay down debt.
+However, credit cards with a 0% intro APR on balance transfer may offer that introductory rate for a significant period.
+Although the balance transfer fee may not be avoided, the introductory period can give you a substantial window to strategically pay down the balance transfer without accruing interest.

 Cash advance APR: